davidsule/Obsidian_main/Lecture notes/FYP/01_Project.md

 (A covariance is basically an _un_standardized correlation.
 That is: a covariance is a number that indicates to what extent 2 variables are _linearly_ related.
 In contrast to a (Pearson) correlation, however, a covariance depends on the scales of both variables involved as expressed by their standard deviations.)

+#### What to do with non-linear data?:

-#####  Spearman rank correlation coefficient
+#####  1. Spearman rank correlation coefficient
 - Calculate Pearson correlation on the ranks of values (Does the highest value of X correspond the the highest value of Y?
 Does the 2nd highest value...)
 - Shows monotonous relationships
-- Good for ordinal relationships (ordinal data: categorical, with ordering)
+- Can be used for data that is at least ordinal (ordinal, interval, ratio but not nominal) (ordinal data: categorical, with ordering)

-Calculate Pearson on the ranks(?)
+- As Spearman: significance test (p-value calculation) assumes independent observations

+ ##### 2. Log transformation (and take Spearman)
+ - Care about order of magnitude (not precise values)
+ - Get rid of skewedness
+ - Can log transform one (either) or both variables
+ - Ofc check distribution (histogram) to check if it is a good solution.
+Plot histogram of variable and the log of the variable.
+If the dist. of the (unmodified) variable is normal --> don't log transform.
+If the the log-transformed dist. is looks more like a normal dist. --> log transform is probably a good idea

+#### Significance: p-value
+- significance

 ### Lecture 04 - multivariate regression